-However, in case of an individual having a yeast infection, it creates itchiness, uneasiness, and foul discharge.
-All these symptoms show up early, are quite apparent and heal quickly.
+However, in the case of an individual having a yeast infection, itchiness, uneasiness, and foul discharge are present.
+All these symptoms show up early, are quite apparent, and heal quickly.

-As it has been mentioned above, the syphilis STD creates rashes on the hands and feet, causes fatigue, hair loss, sore throat, and several other problems as it spreads.
-Same is the case with chlamydia STD which greatly affects the rectum in both women and men.
+As mentioned above, the syphilis STD creates rashes on the hands and feet, causes fatigue, hair loss, sore throat, and several other problems as it spreads.
+The same is the case with chlamydia STD which greatly affects the rectum in both women and men.
 There are some additional symptoms such as bloody discharge, rectal pain, and painful discharge.